maxijonson/code-lock/README.md

 ### Craftable

-The lock has a custom crafting recipe that allows everyone to craft them, providing they have the ressources.
+The lock has a custom crafting recipe that allows everyone to craft them, providing they have the resources.
 Use the following recipe to craft it.

 ![CodeLock Recipe](recipe.png)